Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 ## SATA HDD

 At first I saw no need to run an HDD in my firebox.
-But then I figured since I've modded most of the firebox (and was in need fro some more storage) why not go all the way.
+But then I figured since I've modded most of the firebox (and was in need for some more storage) why not go all the way.
 So I went back to the forums to source some info.
 And sure.. this project has been done multiple times.
-I did notice however the successrate of this mod was not at all 100% so I figured I should take some extra time researching the components to be used for this one.
+But I did notice however the successrate of this mod was not at all 100% so I figured I should take some extra time researching the components to be used for this one.

-So after some [reading](https://forum.pfsense.org/index.php?topic=105261.0) _vizi0n_'s post on the forums I decided I wanted to upgrade my firebox's capacity to >=100GB, I wanted it to run of a SATA drive instead of IDE (since those IDE's are getting rare) and it should be running en up-to-date version of pfSense.
+Inspired by [_vizi0n_'s post](https://forum.pfsense.org/index.php?topic=105261.0) on the pfSense forums I decided I wanted to upgrade my firebox's capacity to >=100GB, wanted it to run of a SATA drive instead of IDE (since those IDE's are getting rare) and it should be running an up-to-date full blown pfSense.

 ###Parts list